bkazez/cantatas-static/blog/_posts/2021-09-30-handel-cantatas.md

 author: Ben Kazez
 ---

-Since 4915 movements didn’t seem like enough, we’re announcing new VMII data today — thanks to new contributor extraordinaire, Emma Clarkson.
+Since 4915 movements didn’t seem like enough, we’re announcing new <span class="acronym">VMII</span> data today — thanks to new contributor extraordinaire, Emma Clarkson.

 Like most people, she’s a Yale graduate, arts administrator, stage manager, and amateur baroque violinist who happens to love classical music metadata and is getting a Master’s in Library and Information Science from UW.
 Since my most recent training mainly involves my soft palate, it’s been great to work with her on thorny cataloguing issues.